 At our 2015 annual meeting of stockholders we will only transact such business as shall have been brought before our 2015 annual meeting of stockholders in accordance with the procedures our by-law provisions establish, as we summarize those procedures in this proxy statement or pursuant to SEC Rule 14a-8.
 The chairman of our 2015 annual meeting of stockholders will have the discretion to determine if a nomination or another item of stockholder business has been proposed in accordance with the procedures we set forth in our by-laws and summarize in this proxy statement.
-Only stockholder proposals submitted in accordance with the by-law provisions we previously summarize in this proxy statement or pursuant to SEC Rule 14a-8 will be eligible for presentation at our 2015 annual meeting of stockholders, and we will not consider any matter at our 2015 annual meeting of stockholders not submitted in accordance with the procedures we describe in this proxy statement.
+Only stockholder proposals submitted in accordance with the by-law provisions we previously summarize in this proxy statement or pursuant to SEC Rule 14a-8 will be eligible for presentation at our 2015 annual meeting of stockholders, and we will not consider any matter at our 2015 annual meeting of stockholders, and we will not consider any matter at our 2015 annual meeting of stockholders with the procedures we describe in this proxy statement.